 - In 2017, a crash occurred in a zone approximately once every 5.6 minutes.

-In connection with this year’s theme, “Safe Work Zones for All: Protect workers.
-Protect road users.”, we want to share some safety tips on how both contractors and commuters can both do their part in making work zones safer for all!
+In connection with this year’s theme, “Drive Safe.
+Work Safe.
+Save Lives.”, we want to share some safety tips on how both contractors and commuters can both do their part in making work zones safer for all!

 What Drivers Can Do to Assist in Work Zones